or-dvir/DxAdapter-lib/README.md

+# DEPRECATED
+This repository is now deprecated and no longer maintained.

+It has been replaced by [DxAdapterV2](https://github.com/or-dvir/DxAdapterV2).

+In case you're still using this library, I am keeping the original description below:

 # DxAdapter
 This is a `RecyclerView.Adapter` library with all sorts of built-in features.
 I made this library because I notices I am using the same